CorrelAid/hugo-website/content/en/volunteer/correlaidx.md

 >}}

 {{< contact
-    key="phil"
+    key="isabel"
     link-color="ca-green-text"
 >}}
 Do you want to learn more about how you can get involved at CorrelAid?
 Want to join the Slack community?
 Need information about an upcoming event?
-Phil is looking forward to meeting you, sharing more information with you and finding out where your place in CorrelAid can be.
+Isabel is looking forward to meeting you, sharing more information with you and finding out where your place within CorrelAid can be.
 {{< /contact >}}